MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/emergency-response/use.md

 # Use the Emergency Response app

-Hospital leaders and staff are challenged to meet an increase in number of patients while managing supply chain during emergency.
-With addition of emergency patients, patients seeking medical help can become challenging to manage.
-Emergency Response sample solution helps healthcare organization  collect data for situational awareness of available resources.
-You can use the sample solution to track statistics for COVID-19 related patients, ventilators, staffing and pending discharges.
+Hospital staff are challenged to meet an increase in number of patients while managing supply chain during emergency.
+By using the Emergency Response mobile app, frontline workers can quickly view and add data for ventilators, staffing, pending discharges,and COVID-19 related patients.

 ## Prerequisites